telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 1. Go to **Settings**  > **Connections** and ensure **Allow remote computers to connect** is checked.

-1. Follow the specific insturctions for the different mobile operating systems as described here:
+1. Follow the specific instructions for the different mobile operating systems as described here:

     - [Instructions for Android]({%slug capture-mobile-android-traffic%}#configuring-the-android-device)